 • Navigate to the LinnStrument Firmware folder.

 • On your LinnStrument, turn on 'Global Settings > Actions column > OS UPDATE'.
 (Briefly press it to turn the button's light on.
 Do not hold it.)
 You're now ready to update your LinnStrument.
 DON'T DISCONNECT POWER DURING THE UPDATE.

 • In the LinnStrument Updater app, Click 'Update Firmware' then 'Go Ahead'.
 (If the 'Update Firmware' button is not clickable, recheck the above steps.)
-Your LinnStrument is now being updated, which will take about a minute.
+Your LinnStrument is now being updated, which will take about 2.5 minutes.

 (If you're having problems updating, search the LinnStrument FAQ page for "LinnStrument will not accept an OS Update from the LinnStrument Updater app.
 What's wrong?")